 An investment in any SIP LLP product or service is speculative and entails substantial risks.
-There can be no assurance that the investment objectives described herein will be achieved. other than SIP LLP is identified clearly where it appears and SIP LLP is not responsible for its.
+There can be no assurance that the investment objectives described herein will be achieved.
 Investment losses may occur from time to time, and you could lose all or some of your investment.
 No guarantee or representation is made that the Fund(s), including, without limitation, its investment objectives, diversification strategies, or risk monitoring goals, will be successful, and investment results may vary substantially over time.
 Nothing herein is intended to imply that the Fund's investment methodology may be considered "conservative", "safe", "risk free" or "risk averse".